Nerf Logo

 Nerf Logo 2003-2004

 In 2003, the N-Strike Elite series of blasters debuted.
 The logo changed around the same time: as it was simplified, it lost the blue oval in the ring and began to consist only of inscriptions.
-The letters in the word “NERF” were like fluffy yellow clouds that flew in different directions.
+The letters in “NERF” were like fluffy yellow clouds flying in different directions.
 And below, instead of the usual “BRAND,” there was an advertising phrase “PLAY YOUR GAME.”
-It was also yellow and cloudy, but the designers used a very small print to emphasize the brand name.
+It was also yellow and cloudy, but the designers used a small print to emphasize the brand name.

 2004 – today